 Municipalities require foundations to be water-repellent when a building is located in a flood-prone area (floodplain).
-Waterproof foundations imply that concrete foundations must have the samearmature necessary to resist the hydrostatic pressure that would cause a flood.
-The entire external surface of the vertical part of the foundation - located below the flood level - shall be covered with a water-repellent rubberized asphalt membrane with a minimum thickness of approximately 1,6 mm.
+Water-repellent foundations imply that the concrete foundation must have thearmature necessary to resist the hydrostatic pressure that would cause a flood.
+The entire external surface of the vertical part of the foundation - located below the flood level - must be covered with a waterproof membrane based on rubberized asphalt with a minimum thickness of approximately 1,6 mm.

-In addition, the floor of foundations must be constructed with a base slab (slab), the surface of which is covered with a water-repellent rubberised asphalt membrane with a thickness of approximately 1,6 mm.
+In addition, the floor of foundations must be constructed with a base counter-slab (floor slab), the surface of which is covered with a water-repellent membrane based on rubberized asphalt with a thickness of approximately 1,6 mm.

 In short, the foundations, the footings, the slab on the ground - in the system of water-repellent foundations - must be well waterproof and waterproof.
 This type of system must not allow water to enter the basement, despite the high hydrostatic pressure that is practiced against these elements.

 After flooding a building, the authorities request that a civil engineer visit the property to assess the damage and propose the appropriate solution for the necessary corrections.